 The table sums up by example very well as to how the taxes are calculated in Thailand.
 Note that the above example is for a 10million THB condo with an assessed value and sale value.
 These are the taxes that would be payable.

-If you are looking at buying a condo unit or renting then speak to us online or in person for more information.
+If you are looking at buying a condo unit or renting then consult us online or visit our office for more information.